 Frank knows Nassau County.
 He grew up in New Hyde Park, watching his parents work hard every day to participate in the promise of America.
 His father came here from Italy as a child, and ran his own small business fixing air conditioning and refrigeration systems.
 His mother worked as a legal secretary.
 From his parents, Frank learned the value of honesty, hard work, community and Country.

-Frank attended Notre Dame Elementary School and Chaminade High School in Mineola on a scholarship.
+Frank attended Notre Dame Elementary School and Chaminade High School in Mineola.
 He joined Boy Scout Troop 544 and rose to the rank of Eagle Scout.
 During summers, he helped his family by working as a busboy at the Royal Lancer Restaurant, a cashier at Pathmark and a janitor at his high school.
 In 1990, he graduated near the top of his class and attended Columbia University.
 It wouldn’t be long before he came face-to-face with a failed government bureaucracy – the National Park Service, part of the Department of the Interior.

 Frank first read about Ulysses S. Grant in a set of encyclopedias he got from his parents when he was seven years old.
 He knew that Grant was buried in Riverside Park - only a few blocks from where he was a freshman at Columbia.
 Frank volunteered with the Park Service to conduct guided tours of Grant’s Tomb and soon found that what had once been among the nation’s most popular attractions had fallen into terrible disrepair.
 After years of neglect, the roof leaked, the walls were discolored and the entire site was defaced with graffiti.